Staleness Factors and Volatility Estimation at High Frequencies: Empirical Application

 \section{Empirical Application}

-In this section, we examine how staleness information influences asset pricing and affects the volatility matrix estimation.
-We choose 76 five-minute log returns per trading day of the constituents of the S\&P 500 to avoid the effect of the microstructure noise.
+In this section, we examine the role of staleness information in asset pricing and in estimating the volatility matrices.
+We sample S\&P 500 constituents at 5-minute to mitigate microstructure noise.
 We include the trading volume---transformed as $\log(\text{volume}+1)$---as the sole covariate.
-We employ a high-frequency version of the four Fama-French-Carhart factors from \cite{pelger2020understanding}, comprising the market, size, value, and momentum factors.\footnote{We utilize the publicly available dataset from \cite{pelger2020understanding}; https://doi.org/10.1111/jofi.12898.} Detailed data selection and cleaning procedures are documented in the Supplementary Material.
+We employ a high-frequency version of the Fama–French three factors and the Carhart momentum factor, following \cite{pelger2020understanding}.\footnote{We utilize the publicly available dataset from \cite{pelger2020understanding}; https://doi.org/10.1111/jofi.12898.} Detailed data selection and cleaning procedures are documented in the supplementary materials.